phate/jlm/README.md

 make all
 ```

-This presumes that the reight version of llvm-config can be found in $PATH.
+This presumes that the right version of llvm-config can be found in $PATH.
 If that is not the case, you may need to explicitly configure it:

 ```